MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

     1. Review the policy settings.
 Since nothing was changed select **Cancel** to return to the Label policies page.

 1. From the Information protection page, select Auto-labeling.
 Review the description.
 Note that you create auto-labeling policies to automatically apply sensitivity labels to email messages or OneDrive and SharePoint files that contain sensitive info.
 No auto-label policies have been preconfigured in our tenant.
 To create a new auto-label policy, select **Create auto-label policy**.
 Here you will walk through the steps to create a new policy.
-    1. You start by choosing the information you wan tot this label applied to.
+    1. You start by choosing the information you want this label applied to.
 Note the available options.
 Select **Medical and health** then select one of the available templates.
 Select **Next**.
     1. You can name your auto-label policy or use the default name.
 Select **Next**.
     1. You can assign the admin units to which this policy applies.
 Leave the default set to full directory and select **Next**.
     1. Note the available locations where you want to apply the label.
 Leave the defaults and select **Next**.